+Charles Seaton

-Charles Seaton Charles Seaton has over 30 years of experience in aerospace businesses involving aircraft design, manufacturing, education and aircraft modification.
+Charles Seaton has over 30 years of experience with various aerospace businesses involving aircraft design, manufacturing and maitenance, education and aircraft modification.
 He has led and consulted in global education initiatives which promote safe practices with composite materials in aerospace and other industries.
 He has taught and developed curricula with international composite experts and educators in the field of composite technology, repair and engineering for over ten years.